pure-data/externals-howto/README.rst

 is returned.

 Atoms of a different type, are “reasonably” converted into a string.
-This string is – on demand – inserted into the symbol-table.
+This string is – on demand – inserted into the symbol table.
 A pointer to this symbol is returned.

 atom\_string